jamesstill/Astronomy/README.md

 ### Sidereal Time

 `SiderealTime` models [sidereal time](https://squarewidget.com/astronomical-calculations-sidereal-time/) for a given moment and location.
 You pass in a `Moment` to initialize the object.
-Note that the time component should always be in UTC:
+Note that the time component should always be in UTC.
+Using local time will produce incorrect results.

 ```
 Moment moment = new Moment(DateTime.UtcNow);
 SiderealTime st = new(moment);
 ```
-The object has two properties for obtaining Greenwich Mean Sidereal Time (GMST) and Greenwich Apparent Sidereal Time (GAST).
-Two methods take the observer's longitude L and return the Local Mean Sidereal Time (LMST) and the Local Apparent Sidereal Time (LAST).
-Last, given the observer's longitude and
+Once initialized, the object has two properties for obtaining Greenwich Mean Sidereal Time (GMST) and Greenwich Apparent Sidereal Time (GAST).

 ```
 Moment moment = new Moment(DateTime.UtcNow);